Fred Allen: Censorship

 "Allen not only couldn't poke fun at individuals," Crosby wrote.
 "He also had to be careful not to step on their professions, their beliefs, and sometimes even their hobbies and amusements.
 Portland Hoffa was once given a line about wasting an afternoon at the rodeo.
 NBC objected to the implication that an afternoon at the rodeo was wasted and the line had to be changed.
 Another time, Allen gagged that a girl could have found a better husband in a cemetery.
-(The censor) thought this might hurt the feelings of people who own and operate cemeteries.
+The censor thought this might hurt the feelings of people who own and operate cemeteries.
 Allen got the line cleared only after pointing out that cemeteries have been topics for comedy since the time of Aristophanes."
-Allen's constant and sometimes intense—as well as often ridiculous—battles with censors may have aggravated his longtime problems with hypertension.
+Allen's constant and sometimes intense, as well as often ridiculous, battles with censors may have aggravated his longtime problems with hypertension.

 Life after the Alley

-After his own show ended, Allen became a regular attraction on NBC's The Big Show (1950–1952), hosted by Tallulah Bankhead.
+After his own show had ended, Allen became a regular attraction on NBC's The Big Show (1950–1952), hosted by Tallulah Bankhead.
 He appeared on 24 of the show's 57 installments, including the landmark premiere, and showed he had not lost his trademark ad-lib skill or his rapier wit.

-(The show's head writer, Goodman Ace, later told radio host Richard Lamparski that Allen's lucrative NBC contract was a large factor in getting him on the show, though Allen also wrote the segments on which he appeared and consulted with the respected Ace and staff on other portions of the show.)
+The show's head writer, Goodman Ace, later told radio host Richard Lamparski that Allen's lucrative NBC contract was a large factor in getting him on the show, but Allen also wrote the segments on which he appeared and consulted with the respected Ace and staff on other portions of the show.

 In some ways, The Big Show was an offspring of the old Allen show; his one-time Texaco Star Theater announcer, Jimmy Wallington, was one of The Big Show's announcers, and Portland Hoffa made several appearances with him as well.
-On the show's premiere, Allen – with a little prodding from head writer Goodman Ace – could not resist one more play on the old Allen-Benny "feud," a riotous parody of Benny's show called "The Pinch Penny Program."
+On the show's premiere, Allen, with a little prodding from head writer Goodman Ace, could not resist one more play on the old Allen-Benny "feud," a riotous parody of Benny's show called "The Pinch Penny Program."